-Income protection insurance can help maintain the lifestyle you've built for yourself and your loved ones, by paying a weekly benefit if you are unable to work due to serious illness or injury.
+Income protection insurance can help maintain the lifestyle you've built for yourself and your loved ones, by paying a weekly benefit if you're temporarily unable to work due to an illness or injury.

 Income protection when you join